 Peer Mentor and Computer Science Tutor

 My research focuses on developing autonomous robots capable of operating safely and effectively in complex, human-centered environments.
 I'm particularly interested in enabling robots to assist with daily tasks currently inaccessible to many people.
-Applications of these Robots include helping older adults with household chores, assisting disaster relief personnel in dangerous environments, or maintaining the health of crops for farmers.
-The common thread among these types of Robots is that they must perceive and reason about dynamic environments while safely navigating around humans.
+Applications of these Robots include helping older adults with household chores, assisting disaster relief personnel in dangerous environments, or maintaining the health of crops for busy farmers.
+The common thread among these types of robots is that they must perceive and reason about dynamic environments while safely navigating around humans.

 My current work explores translating human motion capture data to quadrupedal robots using deep learning-based motion retargeting.
 This project enables human teleoperators to intuitively control quadrupeds and leverage these robots' superior stability and adaptability.
 This research has applications in controlling quadrupeds in hazardous or inaccessible environments, such as disaster zones or industrial sites, where human-level intelligence is necessary but humans and humanoid robots cannot safely operate.